Kitware/CMake/Help/manual/cmake-file-api.7.rst

     A JSON object containing members:

     ``path``
-      Optional member that has the same value as :variable:`CMAKE_<LANG>_COMPILER` if it is defined for the current language.
+      Optional member that is present when the :variable:`CMAKE_<LANG>_COMPILER` variable is defined for the current language.
+Its value is a JSON string holding the path to the compiler.

     ``id``
-      Optional member that has the same value as :variable:`CMAKE_<LANG>_COMPILER_ID` if it is defined for the current language.
+      Optional member that is present when the :variable:`CMAKE_<LANG>_COMPILER_ID` variable is defined for the current language.
+Its value is a JSON string holding the ID (GNU, MSVC, etc.) of the compiler.

     ``version``
-      Optional member that has the same value as :variable:`CMAKE_<LANG>_COMPILER_VERSION` if it is defined for the current language.
+      Optional member that is present when the :variable:`CMAKE_<LANG>_COMPILER_VERSION` variable is defined for the
+      current language.
+Its value is a JSON string holding the version of the compiler.

     ``target``
-      Optional member that has the same value as :variable:`CMAKE_<LANG>_COMPILER_TARGET` if it is defined for the current language.
+      Optional member that is present when the :variable:`CMAKE_<LANG>_COMPILER_TARGET` variable is defined for the
+      current language.
+Its value is a JSON string holding the cross-compiling target of the compiler.

     ``implicit``
       A JSON object containing members:

       ``includeDirectories``
-        Optional JSON array that has the same value as :variable:`CMAKE_<LANG>_IMPLICIT_INCLUDE_DIRECTORIES` if it is defined
+        Optional member that is present when the :variable:`CMAKE_<LANG>_IMPLICIT_INCLUDE_DIRECTORIES` variable is
-        for the current language.
+        defined for the current language.
+Its value is a JSON array of JSON strings where each string holds a path to an implicit include directory for the compiler.

       ``linkDirectories``
-        Optional JSON array that has the same value as :variable:`CMAKE_<LANG>_IMPLICIT_LINK_DIRECTORIES` if it is defined
+        Optional member that is present when the :variable:`CMAKE_<LANG>_IMPLICIT_LINK_DIRECTORIES` variable is
-        for the current language.
+        defined for the current language.
+Its value is a JSON array of JSON strings where each string holds a path to an implicit link directory for the compiler.

       ``linkFrameworkDirectories``
-        Optional JSON array that has the same value as :variable:`CMAKE_<LANG>_IMPLICIT_LINK_FRAMEWORK_DIRECTORIES` if it is
+        Optional member that is present when the :variable:`CMAKE_<LANG>_IMPLICIT_LINK_FRAMEWORK_DIRECTORIES` variable
-        defined for the current language.
+        is defined for the current language.
+Its value is a JSON array of JSON strings where each string holds a path to an implicit link framework directory for the compiler.

       ``linkLibraries``
+        Optional member that is present when the :variable:`CMAKE_<LANG>_IMPLICIT_LINK_LIBRARIES` variable is defined
+        for the current language.
+Its value is a JSON array of JSON strings where each string holds a path to an implicit link library for the compiler.

+  ``sourceFileExtensions``
-        Optional JSON array that has the same value as :variable:`CMAKE_<LANG>_IMPLICIT_LINK_LIBRARIES` if it is defined for
+    Optional member that is present when the :variable:`CMAKE_<LANG>_SOURCE_FILE_EXTENSIONS` variable is defined for
     the current language.

-  ``sourceFileExtensions``
-    Optional JSON array that has the same value as :variable:`CMAKE_<LANG>_SOURCE_FILE_EXTENSIONS` if it is defined for the current language.
+Its value is a JSON array of JSON strings where each each string holds a file extension (without the leading dot) for the language.